temporalio/documentation/docs/application-development/testing.md

 </TabItem>
 <TabItem value="typescript">

 To test a function in your Workflow code that isn’t a Workflow, put the file it’s exported from in [WorkerOptions.workflowsPath](https://typescript.temporal.io/api/interfaces/worker.WorkerOptions#workflowspath).
-Then execute it as if it were a Workflow:
+Then execute the function as if it were a Workflow:

 `workflows/file-with-workflow-function-to-test.ts`